travel-code-sleep/SimpleEfficientKeywords/README.md

 # SimpleEfficientKeyword
-SeKeyword: a simple efficient cocktail of keyword extraction algorithms to generate high quality multi-document keywords fast and handsfree.
+SeKeyword: a simple efficient cocktail of keyword extraction algorithms, text processing and language model to generate and summarize high quality multi-document keywords fast and handsfree.